astronomer/docs/astro/cli/sql-cli.md

     astro login
     ```

 3. Optional.
 In your workflow folder, create a file named `workflow.yml` that defines when your workflow should run.
 You can also use this file to define metadata for the generated DAG.
-For example, the following configuration runs a SQL workflow hourly and will backfill all workflow runs until December 2021.
+For example, the following configuration runs a SQL workflow hourly and backfills all workflow runs until December 2021.

     ```yaml
     workflow: